1Othello/godot-speech-to-subtitles/README.md

 Godot Speech To Subtitles (GSS) works as a Godot Singleton and Transcription Guide that helps you create readable subtitles for when your in-game character speaks.

-GSS creates an Animation for the [Label](https://docs.godotengine.org/en/stable/classes/class_label.html) and RichTextLabel nodes object inside of Godot using a provided text file (.txt) which is formatted like a subrip file (.srt).
+GSS creates an [Animation](https://docs.godotengine.org/en/stable/classes/class_animation.html) for the [Label](https://docs.godotengine.org/en/stable/classes/class_label.html) and [RichTextLabel](https://docs.godotengine.org/en/stable/classes/class_richtextlabel.html) nodes using a text files (.txt) which are formatted identically to a subrip file (.srt).

 ## Things I Recommend